In the Media

 Bob discusses the aberrant lawyering within the Trump administration.

-Jack breaks down the Trump administration’s aggressive legal moves and norm violations and explains their historical and political context.
+Jack talks with Robert Wright to break down the Trump administration’s aggressive legal moves and norm violations and explains their historical and political context.

 Bob comments on the Trump administration’s communications with the DOJ.

-NYT Columnist David French discusses Bob and Jack’s The Trump Executive Orders as “Radical Constitutionalism.”
+David French in his op-ed discusses Bob and Jack’s The Trump Executive Orders as “Radical Constitutionalism.”

 Bob worries that Trump thinks he has “gotten around norms and ethics of the DOJ by picking ‘my guys.’”